What is the User Datagram Protocol (UDP) and How Does it Work?

 Unlike TCP, which uses ACK packets to track data's movement, UDP doesn't require acknowledgement receipts.
 This means that if datagrams are lost in transit, there's no record of how many are sent or when they arrived.

 Let’s use a simple analogy to illustrate.
-Instead of transmitting the contents of a file over the Internet, let’s say you want to send all the contents of your old house to your new overseas apartment because you have migrated.
+Let’s say you want to send all the contents of your old house to your new overseas apartment.
 You ask your brother to help you to send all the items in your old house over to your new apartment.

 Your brother goes to your old house, packs up every item individually and drops everything off at a cheap courier company that doesn't provide tracking.
 Because the courier is cheap, its workers don't bother about the order in which the items are dropped off.

 The workers pick up the items from the company's front door and pass them on to third-party delivery contractors with only one instruction: send the items as fast as possible.
-Packages pile up on your doorstep, but you have no idea how many were sent or when they arrive because there's no acknowledgement receipt.
+Packages pile up on your doorstep.
+You have no idea how many were sent or when they arrived because there's no acknowledgement receipt.

-As a result, you get your items really quickly at your new home, but if something goes missing, you may not even know because you have no idea how many items to expect.
-You probably received almost everything, but if anything gets lost you have no way of knowing or tracking it down.
+As a result, you get your items really quickly but you may not know if there are missing items because you have no idea how many items to expect.
+You probably received almost everything, but you have no way of knowing what was lost or tracking it down.

 Did you find this article helpful?